JadhavSD/Classical-Methods-of-Image-Processing/README.md

 # Image-Processing-with-Python

-Classical mrthods to process and analyze the image using Python \n Libraries used: OpenCV, matplotlib
+Classical methods to process and analyze the image using Python.

+Libraries used: OpenCV, matplotlib